ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 Precise instructions are provided in each practice problem and homework regarding how the submission should be organized.
 Please pay close attention to the naming convention requested in each assessment.
 Failure to adhere to the guidelines provided will result in penalties.

 Remember, the rule "You should only believe code you can run": we will be applying this rule when grading your work.
 If we cannot run the Python code you have submitted you will not receive full marks.
-You must submitted all data files, inputs required to reproduce your results.
+You must submit all data files, inputs required to reproduce your results.
 We will not chase if your submission is incomplete - this is your responsibility.
-Please test your submissions before uploading them to Canvas.
+Please verify that your Python submission executes without errors before uploading it into Canvas.